LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	<kbd>![](./images/media/MoRE_runApplication3.png)</kbd>

-4. Take a look at the wsadmin command, then close the window by clicking on **x**
+4. Look at the wsadmin command, then close the window by clicking on **x**

 	<kbd>![](./images/media/MoRE_runApplication4.png)</kbd>